Timmynicks/SudokuApp/README.md

 # Sudoku App

 CSC2053 final group project.
-This is a Sudoku mobile application that uses ReactNative and Node.js to create allow user to play Sudoku puzzles.
+This is a Sudoku mobile application that uses ReactNative and Node.js to allow users to play Sudoku puzzles.

 ## Authors